numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Motivation:**
 The creation of a DType classes has already been decided in NEP 41.
-This proposes the notion of _abstract_ DTypes.
+Here we discuss the notion of _abstract_ DTypes.
 There are multiple reasons for this:

-1. It allows the definition of a class hierarchy, allowing in principle to write ``isinstance(np.dtype("float64"), np.Inexact)``.
+1. It allows the definition of a class hierarchy, in principle allowing checks like ``isinstance(np.dtype("float64"), np.Inexact)``.
-   **This hierarchy may be a prerequisit to implement dispatching for universal function (NEP 43)**
+   **This hierarchy may be a prerequisite to implement dispatching for universal function (NEP 43)**
-2. Allowing to write such an abstract datatype can enable code such as ``arr.astype(Complex)`` as a way to spell the desire to cast to a complex data type of any precision.
+2. Abstract DTypes can enable code such as ``arr.astype(Complex)`` to express the desire to cast to a complex data type of any precision.
 3. It anticipates the creation of families of DTypes by users.
-   For example allowing the creation of a ``Unit`` with a concrete ``Float64Unit``.
+   For example allowing the creation of an abstract ``Unit`` class with a concrete ``Float64Unit``.
 In which case ``Unit(np.float64, "m")`` could be identical to ``Float64Unit("m")``.

-A very concrete example, is the current Pandas ``Categorical`` DType which may require this to allow the differentiation of a categorical of integer values and one of general object values.
+A very concrete example, is the current Pandas ``Categorical`` DType which may benefit from abstraction to allow the differentiation of a categorical of integer values and one of general object values.
 The reason for this is that we may want to reject ``common_dtype(CategoricalInt64, String)`` while